ATLFlight/ros-examples/README.md

 The Machine Vision SDK will need a license file to run.
 Obtain a research and development license file from [here](https://developer.qualcomm.com/sdflight-key-req)

-The license file needs to be placed at the same location as the MV SDK library **libmv1.so**.
+The license file needs to be placed in the following folder on target: /opt/qcom-licenses/

 Push the license file to the target using the following command:

 ```
-adb push snapdragon-flight-license.bin /usr/lib/
+adb push snapdragon-flight-license.bin /opt/qcom-licenses/
 adb shell sync
 ```

+*NOTE:* Make sure to create the folder /opt/qcom-licenses/ if it is not present on the target.

 ### Clone and build sample code